ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

 If ``dt = 1.0``, this means that the ``reset`` function will be called for 5 consecutive steps after a spike is emitted, in addition to the step where the spike was emitted.
 The equations will be evaluated normally, so ``g_exc`` will not "miss" incoming spikes during this period, only ``v`` will be stuck to ``c`` and ``u`` incremented 6 times altogether.

-``refractory`` is an attribute of a spiking ``Population`` object, so it can be set specifically for a population even when omitted in the neuron definition:
+``refractory`` becomes an attribute of a spiking ``Population`` object, so it can be set specifically for a population even when omitted in the neuron definition:

 .. code-block:: python

-    LIF = SpikeNeuron (
+    LIF = Neuron (
         parameters = """ ... """,
         equations = """ ... """,
         spike = """ ... """,